Beware, beware: your

 As with other of his novels (Fight Club, Invisible Monsters, et al.) I feel that much of the deeper thematic structure resounds around issues of gender identity, how to approach ‘the other’, and ultimately the quest to establish meaning in a world which, sometimes unashamedly, considers itself beyond the scope of meaning and truth.

-Longtime fans should definitely give this a go, newcomers be warned, but enter with an open mind.
+Longtime fans of Palahniuk’s writing style should definitely give this a go, newcomers be warned, but enter with an open mind.

 Our highly affluent Western society affords women a level of autonomy once only imagined by the likes of rights activists such as Mary Wollstonecraft, Virginia Woolf, Jane Addams, Marie Curie, Eleanor Roosevelt and other pioneers and defenders of the struggle for equality.
 Today in 2013, this question of choice seems indeterminably sundered from the lifetimes of struggle reflected in the stories of these great women of history, struggles which find themselves finally displaced through the impotence of a societal stalemate.
 Women, along with other repressed gender-based substrates find themselves caught up in the male gender’s left-brain oriented sense of dominance and manipulation: a fixed game which males have long since mastered, a game which is defined by our bottom common denominator, capital, one in which rationality and growth margins supersede moral considerations - and further, a game which is pointless given that the need for a new game has become critical.
 Elsewhere women are still confined to quarters by men who fear change.
 On both counts this is extremely disappointing, and absolutely life-negating.